okraHQ/okra-ios-sdk/README.md

 **actions**<br>`Array of String` | **Yes** | Actions mentioned within the desc **subject**<br>`Array of String` | **Yes** | Subject of the desc **preposition**<br>`Array of String` | **Yes** | Prepositions within desc to understand intent

+## Done connecting?
+Checkout our [API Overiview](https://docs.okra.ng/docs/api-overview) and see how to use the data you've received and [other products](https://docs.okra.ng/docs/selfie-verification) you can use to create more personalized experiences for your customers!

+## Not a developer?
+Get started without writing a single line of code, Try our App Builder!
+[Click here to get started](https://dash.okra.ng/link-builder)